Separate Tables (film)

 Separate Tables is a 1958 American drama film starring Rita Hayworth, Deborah Kerr, David Niven, Burt Lancaster, and Wendy Hiller, based on two one-act plays by Terence Rattigan that were collectively known by this title.
-Niven and Hiller won Academy Awards for Best Actor and Best Supporting Actress respectively.
+Niven and Hiller won Academy Awards for Best Actor and Best Supporting Actress.
 The picture was directed by Delbert Mann and adapted for the screen by Rattigan, John Gay and an uncredited John Michael Hayes.
 Mary Grant and Edith Head designed the film's costumes.

 Plot

 In Bournemouth, at the Hotel Beauregard, Major David Angus Pollock tries but fails to hide a newspaper article about himself.
-His attempt to keep the article from the eyes of the other guests at the residential hotel only succeeds in heightening their awareness of it, particularly the strict Mrs Railton-Bell and the more relaxed and compassionate Lady Matheson.
-The two women read in the paper that Major Pollock has pleaded guilty to sexually harassing several young women in a theatre.
-However the filed complaints are, in themselves, questionable.
-Mrs Railton-Bell wants Major Pollock expelled from the hotel and holds a meeting with other long-term residents to decide the issue before presenting it to the manager, Miss Pat Cooper.
-Mrs Railton-Bell leads the meeting, arguing for the Major's expulsion, and despite the opposing views of the other residents, she informs Miss Cooper that the Major must leave.
+His attempt to keep the article from the eyes of the other guests at the residential hotel only succeeds in heightening the awareness of the strict Mrs Railton-Bell and the more relaxed and compassionate Lady Matheson.
+The two women read in the paper that Major Pollock has pleaded guilty to harassing behavior in a cinema, with several women saying he acted inappropriately.
+Mrs Railton-Bell wants Major Pollock expelled from the hotel and holds a meeting with other residents to decide the issue before presenting it to the manager, Miss Pat Cooper.
+Mrs Railton-Bell leads the meeting, arguing for the Major's expulsion, and despite the opposing views of some other residents, she informs Miss Cooper that the Major must leave.

 Anne and John, who were formerly married to each other, meet outside.
-Anne, a great beauty, coolly teases John, informing him that she is engaged; John tells her that he is engaged as well, but does not disclose that he is engaged to plain-looking Miss Cooper.
-John claims that though Anne could have married other men who were wealthier and more important, she chose him, a man in a lower economic class, in order to manipulate and degrade him fully.
+Anne, a great beauty, coolly teases John, informing him that she is engaged; John tells her that he is engaged as well, but does not disclose that he is engaged to the innkeeper, Miss Cooper.
+John claims that though Anne could have married other men who were wealthier and more important, she chose him, a man in a lower economic class, to manipulate and degrade him.
 Despite this, John and Anne admit they are still attracted to each other.
 She asks him to come to her room.